-GBU-15 is a highly maneuverable air-launched, cruciformwing glide bomb fitted with a guidance system designed to give it pinpoint accuracy from low or medium altitudes.
+GBU-15 is an air-launched, cruciform-wing glide bomb fitted with a guidance system designed to give it pinpoint accuracy from low or medium altitudes.
 It also has a standoff capability.
-Development began in 1974, based on experience gained in Vietnam with the earlier Pave Strike GBU-8 HOBO modular weapon program.
+Development began in 1974, based on experience gained in Vietnam with the earlier Pave Strike GBU-8 modular weapon program.
 The GBU-15 is intended for tactical use to suppress enemy defenses and to destroy heavily defended targets.
 The target-detecting device is carried on the front of the warhead.
 The control module, with autopilot and data link module, attaches to the rear.

 The weapon has two modes of attack.
 In direct attack, the weapon is locked on to the target before launch and flies a near line-of-sight profile to impact.
 In the indirect mode, the seeker can be locked on to the target after launch, or the operator can fly the weapon manually to impact, using guidance updates provided through the data link.
-This profile uses a midcourse glide phase and extends standoff range.
 A "buddy" system may be operated whereby the weapon is launched from one aircraft and controlled by another.
 The GBU-15 is deployed with the F-15E.

-GBU-15(V)1/B. ATV-guided variant, qualified for operational service in 1983 (production complete).
+GBU-15(V)1/B. A TV-guided variant, qualified for operational service in 1983 (production complete).